FEDarling/weekly-tracker/weeklys/node_weekly/430/README.md

 Joe Sepi (Node.js Project)

-💻 Jobs

-[Senior Backend Developer](https://nodeweekly.com/link/121359/web) — Are you looking to level up your skills and work on a wide variety of applications and technologies?
-Look no further.
-Bitovi

-[Find Tech Jobs with Hired](https://nodeweekly.com/link/121360/web) — Create a profile on Hired to connect with hiring managers at growing startups and Fortune 500 companies.
-It's free for job-seekers.
-Hired

 [AWS Graviton2 vs Apple M1 for Node.js Performance](https://nodeweekly.com/link/121362/web "spacedoutandsmiling.com") — A casual and personal benchmark, with all that implies, and while the M1 continues to impress for local development, it’s neat to see other production grade ARM-based systems ready to go too.

 Jamie Knight